A Finite Expression Method for Solving High-Dimensional Committor Problems: The Finite Expression Method

+is the functional space in which we solve the PDE.
+Note that $\mathbb{S}_{\sf FEX}\subset\mathbb{S}_{k_{\mathcal{T}}}$.
 The computation flow of the binary tree $\mathcal{T}$ works recursively from the leaf nodes.
-The unary operators at the leaf nodes are applied on the input $\bm{x}$ elementwise, and the scaling $\alpha$ transforms the dimension from $\mathbb{R}^d$ to $\mathbb{R}$.
-Then, the computation follows a bottom-up manner recursively until the flow reaches the first level of the tree.
+The unary operators at leaf nodes are applied on the input $\bm{x}$ elementwise, and the scaling $\alpha$ transforms the dimension from $\mathbb{R}^d$ to $\mathbb{R}$.
+Then, the computation follows a bottom-up manner recursively until the flow reaches the tree root.